African Lion Safari Cambridge. Practical Tips to Make Your Trip Perfect. When to Go, Cost of Visiting, Food and Picnic Areas, Location and More.

 African Lion Safari Ontario is open between May and mid-October.
 In winter the animals move into barns to keep warm (remember these animals are almost all used to hot African weather!).

 At first I was hesitant to go because the fee is rather high (check http://www.lionsafari.com for current prices).
-But overall my sister and I both felt it offered good value for a full day of family fun.
+But overall it offered good value for a full day of family fun.
 The entrance fee includes the animal shows, boat ride, train ride, the caged animals, splash pad, playground equipment, and if you want to drive through the safari in your own car, there's no extra charge.
-However, we took the bus through.
+However, we took the bus.
 For $5 more it was worth the gas you'd spend on the hour-long trip through (especially if you have your air-conditioning on) and the peace of mind knowing that your car wouldn't be damaged.
 Also you're cutting down on the air pollution.
 Here's a picture of the bus:

 There are extra charges for the pony ride and elephant ride ($4 and $5 at the time of writing but check with the zoo for current prices).